Motor-CAD adaptive templates scripting#

 For a full Adaptive Templates example using the workflow described here, see Triangular Rotor Notches for IPM.

-Details on the Geometry Shapes functions within ansys.motorcad.core.geometry_shapes are available in the API reference under Geometry shapes.
+Details on the Geometry Shapes functions within ansys.motorcad.core.geometry_shapes

-Creating and modifying adaptive templates scripts#
+Create and modify adaptive templates scripts#

-For more information on the Synchronous Reluctance machine geometry with curved flux barriers used for this example, please see Curved Rotor Flux Barriers for SYNCREL U-Shape.
+For more information on the Synchronous Reluctance machine geometry with curved flux barriers used for this example, see Curved Rotor Flux Barriers for SYNCREL U-Shape.

 Working on the adaptive templates script#